 The call for applications under Round 1 have now closed.
-Applicants will be notified of the outcome of the programme in early-mid June 2017.
+Applicants will be notified of the outcome of the programme in August 2017.

 The Australian Academy of Science (the Academy) invites Australian research organisations and businesses to apply for funding under the Regional Collaborations Programme.
 This funding initiative is part of the Australian Government's Global Innovation Strategy under the National Innovation and Science Agenda.
 The programme will fund Australian participants from eligible organisations to collaborate with regional and international science, research and innovation partners on solutions to shared regional challenges within the Asia–Pacific regions.